alanjones2/Alan-Jones-article-code/meanmedianmode/mmm.md

 ![Levante players](https://github.com/alanjones2/Alan-Jones-article-code/raw/master/meanmedianmode/images/levante10.png)

+In a normal distribution the mean and the median are the same value but that is not true for other types of distribution.

+Take the house price example.
+In Madrid like in any other major city there are a wide range of properties and prices but there are a small number

-The data comes from the web site [Salary Sport](https://salarysport.com/football/la-liga/levante/)
+The data come from the web site [Salary Sport](https://salarysport.com/football/la-liga/levante/) and to the best of my knowledge (which is admittedly limited) are, at least indicative of the actual salaries.

     Mean weekly wage with Messi 49051.724137931036
     Mean weekly wage without Messi 15089.285714285714